LironeFitoussi/react-skeleton-img-loader/README.md

-# useLazyImage by Lirone Fitoussi
+# react-skeleton-img-loader by Lirone Fitoussi

 A React hook for lazy loading images with an integrated Material-UI skeleton loader.